WiIIson/EMGFlow-Python-Package/pages-docs/03 Processing Pipeline.md

 ---

+## File Format

+The EMGFlow Python package works with CSV files, but is planned to expand to other file formats in the future.
+To prepare your data to be compatible with EMGFlow, it needs to be a CSV file with ideally a "Time" column, and additional columns for the signals you have recorded.
+"Time" should contain the time from 0 the signal has been recorded for, and the additional columns will have the recording of the signals at that time.
+Additionally, the file should have a constant sampling rate (time difference between each sequential row).

 ## `FileAccess` Module

 These functions provide helper methods for accessing files, and are mostly used internally by the package.